 Your answers don’t have to be definitive.
 They will change over time.
 That’s okay.

-In fact, some will change by the the time you finish this email series.
+In fact, some will change by the the time you finish your day.
 But it’s important to write them down now.

 Stop reading.
 Don’t worry about other people’s answers.
 What you are about to write is infinitely more important than anything else I have to say.